• Recipes

 The peppers are ready, I will now make the filling.
 For this, as I said, I will first fry the onion.
 Heat two tablespoons of sunflower oil in a small saucepan and add the chopped onion.
 Season with half a teaspoon of sea salt and fry over medium heat for about 1-2 minutes, stirring, until soft and glassy.

-Now add two tablespoons of paprika, which will give colour to the filling.
-Mix and let it dissolve in oil for just a few seconds.
-Then I take the pan off the heat so the paprika doesn't burn because it becomes bitter.
-Let it cool down so I can work with it.
+Now, add two tablespoons of paprika to give the filling its vibrant color.
+Stir and let it dissolve in the oil for just a few seconds.
+Immediately take the pan off the heat to prevent the paprika from burning, which would make it bitter.
+Let the mixture cool down slightly before adding it to the rest of the filling ingredients.

-Hungarian Stuffed Peppers-Fried and Seasoned Chopped Onion in the Saucepan
+Sauteed Chopped Onion With Paprika in the Saucepan

-Hungarian Stuffed Peppers-Pork Mince, Washed Rice, Chopped Dill and Fried Onion in the Bowl
+Pork Mince, Sauteed Onions, Rice, and Chopped Dill in the Bowl

-I seasoned it with a teaspoon of sea salt, half a teaspoon of freshly ground pepper, a teaspoon of a vegetable mix for soups and two tablespoons of tomato passata.
-I mix everything well by hand until the ingredients are homogenous.
-At the end I get a kind of paste with which I will fill the peppers.
+Now, season the filling with a teaspoon of sea salt, half a teaspoon of freshly ground pepper, and a teaspoon of vegetable mix for soups.
+Use your hands to mix everything well until the ingredients are fully incorporated and form a homogenous mixture.
+This 'paste' is what we'll use to perfectly fill each pepper.

 Stuffing the Peppers